chris-held/grunt-monitor/README.md

 #Setup

-* Copy sample-config.js into a new file named config.js and enter in the servers you want to monitor and any email / new relic configurations you want to set up.
+* Copy sample-config.js into a new file named config.js and enter in the servers you want to monitor and any email configurations you want to set up.

-* If you're using newrelic, copy sample-newrelic.js into a new file names newrelic.js and fill out your newrelic specific stuff

 run with grunt